Bible Study (Ignition Groups)

 What is an Ignition Group (Bible Study)?

-Here is the list of our Sunday weekly Ignition Groups
+Here is the list of all our Ignition Groups.

 Who should attend an Ignition Group?